paasmoo/tethered-by-time/README.md

 ---

 ## 🌐 **Play the Game**
-Unfortunately, GitHub Pages can't host my game because it has problems showing the images for my game.
+<p>Unfortunately, GitHub Pages can't host my game because it has problems showing the images for my game.
-You have to download and run the game locally in order to play it.
+You have to download and run the game locally in order to play it.</p>
 ---

 ## 📸 **Screenshots**